Oscilloscape/client-rhythm-installer/README.md

 fbs run

-if error occurs do the following (works for Mac):
+if 'ImportError' message occurs do the following (make sure Python 3.6 interpreter is used):

-pip uninstall fbs
+pip3 uninstall fbs

-pip install fbs==0.8.2
+pip3 install fbs==0.8.2

-pip install reuqests elevate
+pip3 install reuqests elevate

 fbs clean

 now you can run: fbs run

-this error occurs because of a bug in the updated fbs version 0.8.3
+**this error occurs because of a bug in the updated fbs version 0.8.3**

 ## Mac OS